centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-gcp-management-stackdriver.md

 The Plugin-Pack Google Stackdriver collects metrics:
 * Get-metrics

-You can find the listing of metrics: https://cloud.google.com/monitoring/api/metrics_gcp
+A description of all GCP metrics can be found here: https://cloud.google.com/monitoring/api/metrics_gcp

 ### Collected Metrics

-For all collected metrics, we can choose the *aggregation*: _average_, _minimum_, _maximum_ and _total_.
+For all collected metrics, following *aggregation* are available: _average_, _minimum_, _maximum_ and _total_.

 <!--DOCUSAURUS_CODE_TABS-->